 52. What does success mean to you?

-Success means different things for different people.
+Success means a lot of different things, depending who you are.
 For some, achieving goals is the ultimate measure of success.
-For others, it’s the ability to live a happy and rewarding life.
-How do you define success?
+For others, it’s the ability to live a happy and rewarding life, or a life of freedom.
+How do you personally define success?

 53. What makes you feel insecure?

-Maybe your insecurity lies within your career or even your physical appearance.
-Think about what makes you feel insecure and why.
+Sometimes, insecurity lies within your career or even your physical appearance.
+Think about what makes you feel insecure and the reasons why.
 How does this insecurity affect your daily life?

 54. What makes a good friend?